William Stukeley: Final years: 1747–1765

 In late 1747, Stukeley became the rector for St George the Martyr, Queen Square, a parish in Bloomsbury, London.
 He moved permanently to the city in February 1748.
 Stukeley was a friend of Isaac Newton and wrote a memoir of his life in 1752.
 This is one of the earliest sources for the story of the falling apple that inspired Newton's formulation of the theory of gravitation.
 In the 1750s, he became a regular attendee at Royal Society events.
-However, within the group he found himself increasingly side-lined under the presidency of Martin Folkes; although the pair retained a cordial relationship, Stukeley felt that Folkes was responsible for a decline in the quality of the society and was likely upset by Folkes' mocking attitude towards Christianity.
+However, within the group he found himself increasingly sidelined under the presidency of Martin Folkes; although the pair retained a cordial relationship, Stukeley felt that Folkes was responsible for a decline in the quality of the society and was likely upset by Folkes' mocking attitude towards Christianity.

 Following Sloane's death in 1753, Stukeley was selected as a trustee to help establish the British Museum, reflecting his standing in London antiquarian circles.
 He was also involved in the running of the Foundling Hospital, where he became acquainted with the illustrator William Hogarth.

 In 1753, a Late Bronze Age tool hoard was uncovered during landscaping at Kew Gardens; Stukeley was invited to come and inspect the discovery the following year, at which point he met with the Princess Augusta of Saxe-Gotha, who had an interest in antiquarian matters.
 In 1754, he was re-admitted to the Society of Antiquaries.
 That same year, one of Stukeley's parishioners died, leaving his book collection to the Bodleian Library and Lincoln College, Oxford.
-Stukeley was left as one of his executors, and in May 1755 transported the book collection to Oxford.
-Following the 1755 Lisbon earthquake, Stukeley developed an active interest in the subject, presenting papers on earthquakes to the Royal Society and in 1750 publishing Philosophy of Earthquakes, Natural and Religious.
+Stukeley was left as one of his executors, and, in May 1755, transported the book collection to Oxford.
+Following the 1755 Lisbon earthquake, Stukeley developed an active interest in the subject, presenting papers on earthquakes to the Royal Society and, in 1750, publishing Philosophy of Earthquakes, Natural and Religious.